PASTAplus/PEP/peps/pep-7.md

 Authorization within EDI applications use different approaches:

 The data repository, running the PASTA software, uses structured access control rules (ACRs) in the form of EML `<access>` elements to authorize access to both REST API methods and data package resources.
 These ACRs define who may access the resource and at what level of access (e.g., "read", "write", and "change permission").
 For REST API methods, ACRs are parsed and stored in memory when the system is running.
 Data package resource ACRs, on the other hand, are extracted from the EML metadata in which they are declared and stored in a relational database table, called the `access_matrix`, as a processing efficiency for when the resource is requested.
-The `access_matrix` stores all of the information necessary to determine whether a user can access a data package resource, which happens thousands of times a day, and includes the user's IdP identifier, allowed permissions, and the fully-qualified identifier of the resource.
+The `access_matrix` stores all the information necessary to determine whether a user can access a data package resource, which happens thousands of times a day, and includes the user's IdP identifier, allowed permissions, and the fully-qualified identifier of the resource.
 Enforcing access control in the data repository is multi-tiered: a user must first be allowed to execute the REST API method required to access the data package resource, followed by having sufficient rights to access the data resource at the level they require.
 If either level of access is not met, the request is denied.
 It is mentionable that the PASTA software used by the data repository denies access to all resources, including REST API methods, from users unless there is an explicit ACR allowing access.

 Authorization for the Data Portal, ezEML, and the Dashboard all use web browser session-based information to determine whether a user is permitted to access a resource.
-These sessions persist across browser restarts, but vary in the lenght of time they are valid.
-The Data Portal and Dashboard use access control to restrict non-privileged users from executing specific web functionality, while ezEML uses discretionary access control for restricting access to metadata and data resources to the resource owner, only (ezEML does support collaborative sharing of resources through the possession of a resource token that can be passed to anyone the owner whishes to access the resource).
+These sessions persist across browser restarts, but vary in the length of time they are valid.
+The Data Portal and Dashboard use access control to restrict non-privileged users from executing specific web functionality, while ezEML uses discretionary access control for restricting access to metadata and data resources to the resource owner, only (ezEML does support collaborative sharing of resources through the possession of a resource token that can be passed to anyone the owner wishes to access the resource).

 # Issue Statement